 - Proof of travel health insurance

-A candidate must possess a Bachelor’s or Master’s degree which is recognized in Germany.
+A candidate must possess a Bachelor’s or Master’s degree, which is recognized in Germany.
 Therefore, you have to get recognition before the visa application.
-This can be done through Anabin database or office for foreign education – ZAB.
+This can be done through the Anabin database or the office for foreign education – ZAB.

-If your degree certificate does not provide information on your course of study, additional documents such as transcripts are required.
+Additional documents such as transcripts are required if your degree certificate doesn’t provide information on your course of study.
 Bring your original diploma and copy for the visa application.

-Vocational training certificate: A candidate without a high degree must prove a completed vocational training with the duration of at least 2 years.
+A candidate without a high degree must prove a completed vocational training for at least 2 years.
 It also has to be recognized in Germany.
-Apply for recognition prior to visa application via ZAB.
+Apply for recognition before visa application via ZAB.

 You must have enough funds for the entire 6 months in Germany.
-Although Job seeker visa holders are allowed to work 10 hours per week it is not enough to sustain them.
+Although Job seeker visa holders are allowed to work 10 hours per week, it’s not enough to sustain them.